srinimreddy/hello-world/README.md

 I am making changes to the read me file of the test repository, the objective is to understand the basics of creating branches from master branch, making changes, committing changes to the branch and merge changes to the main branch.

 Changes made to master.

+Changes made in Visual Studio Code, outside of GitHub.